2014 NERSC User Survey Results

 Total for 5 Questions | 6.41 | 0.89 | - |

 The most common rating in all five categories was "Very Satisfied (7)".
-The distributions for the Overall Satisfaction categories are show below.
+The distribution for NERSC Overall is show below.

 Other Overall Satisfaction Questions